Black River Local Schools:

 Program Highlights: LifeSkills Training Program implemented in 3rd, 4th and 5th grade classrooms; H.U.D.L.E.; Peer Leadership; Middle School Leadership; Love and Logic teacher and parent training program; Red Ribbon Week; Student Assessment, Intervention and Counseling for high risk and at-risk students; Educational outreach to teachers, parents and community members.

 Contact: Gayle Telford 330-722-8257 ext.
 3074

 Program Highlights: H.U.D.D.L.E.
 Leaders, Freshman Mentors, Anger Management Awareness Training, SADD, Red Ribbon Week, Anti-Bullying, Mediation, Project Care, Middle School Leadership, Prom Promise, Student Support Groups, Student assessment, intervention, and counseling services.

 Contact: Deb Bican 330-302-0318

-Program Highlights: Consulting services with school administration and teachers, tobacco awareness, individual counseling and intervention, Red Ribbon Week, Red Flags, H.U.D.L.E.
+Program Highlights: Consulting services with school administration and teachers, tobacco awareness, individual counseling and intervention, Red Ribbon Week, Red Flags, H.U.D.D.L.E.
 Leaders, SADD/SRU (Students Against Destructive Decisions/Students Rise Up, LifeSkills Program, Anti-Bullying.